-To help solve this problem, several manufacturers have begun making edible bones and chews that can help satisfy your dog’s need to gnaw, provide a wealth of health benefits and pass through your dog’s system without causing problems.
+To help solve this problem, several manufacturers have begun making edible dog chews and bones that can help satisfy your dog’s need to gnaw, provide a wealth of health benefits and pass through your dog’s system without causing problems.

 While none of these will last for weeks the way a real bone may, most will last long enough to delight even the most aggressive and determined chewers.

-If you are ready to give your dog some edible bones, consider the following five.
-Each of these has been very well-reviewed by other dog owners and possesses the majority of traits you’d want in an edible bone.
+If you are ready to give your dog some edible dog bones, consider the following five long-lasting dog chews.
+Each of these has been very well-reviewed by other dog owners and possess the majority of traits you’d want in safe dog chews.